Nehemiah 10

 Nehemiah 10:39We Will Not Forsake the House of Our God

-39For the children of Israel and the children of Levi shall bring the offering of the corn, of the new wine, and the oil, unto the chambers: and the priests that minister, and the porters, and the singers, shall be there: and we will not forsake the house of our God.
+39For the children of Israel and the children of Levi shall bring the offering of the corn, of the new wine, and the oil, unto the chambers, where are the vessels of the sanctuary, and the priests that minister, and the porters, and the singers: and we will not forsake the house of our God.

 This is the covenant in a sentence.
 Everything that came before - the names, the separations, the specific commitments - culminates in this one affirmation: "We will not forsake the house of our God."
 We will not walk away.
 We will not drift.
 We will not let this sacred place fall into disrepair again.
 We will be here.
 We will be faithful.
-The promise is not to a doctrine or a set of rules, but to a place, a presence, a relationship with God that has a physical center.
+The promise is to a place, a presence, a relationship with God that has a physical center.

 To "forsake" in Hebrew (עָזַב azav) is to abandon, to leave behind, to let go.
 The people are making a binding promise not to abandon God's house - the temple, the place where heaven and earth meet, where God's presence dwells among His people.
 This is what they have come back from exile to do.
 This is why they rebuilt the wall.
 This is why they gathered.